Justy-11/Analysis-of-Transfer-Learning-for-Image-Classification-on-Sparse-Data/README.md

 - Identified the crucial role of feature extraction in the success of transfer learning.
 - Found that the combination of fine-tuning and data augmentation is effective, especially in limited data scenarios.
 - Lightweight models outperformed largescale models in fine-tuning + data augmentation with limited data.

+## Getting started
+- Download and run the notebook files